The Complete Guide to Ski Helmets

-Like any piece of safety equipment it is vital to get the correct size and fit otherwise it could be completely useless.
+Like any piece of safety equipment, it is vital to get the correct size and fit otherwise it could be completely useless.
 No point in wearing a ski helmet if it flies off your head when you fall!
 I’ve seen hundreds of people with the wrong size - it’s uncomfortable and not safe…

 The first step is working out your head size.
 Grab a soft tape measure and wrap it around the widest part of your head just above your eyebrows and around your temple.
 Take the centimetre reading as most measurements are now in cms.

 You’ll probably find your head size comes in between 52 - 62cms for an adult and 42 - 52 for young children.
-If you fall between two sizes brackets for a helmet then go for the biggest size.
+If you fall between two size brackets for a helmet then go for the biggest size.

 Once you put the helmet on it should have a snug fit without any pressure points.

 - If you feel any particular pressure points then it is the wrong size or shape.
 Remember you will spend hours at a time in it so make sure you’re comfortable.

 - Shake your head around and ensure the helmet doesn’t wobble around - if it’s shaking around on your head it is too big!

 To help get the perfect fit many helmets come with adjustable fit systems.
 This allows you to make micro-adjustments to your helmet to ensure perfect comfort and safety.
 The options include:

 - BOA - In my opinion, the BOA system is the best adjustable system as it allows you to easily adjust the fit by turning a dial at the back.
 You simply pop the helmet on and then tighten or loosen as you need.
 Simple.